Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/2-security_awareness_slides.md

 #### Tampering

-<iframe width="1440" height="646" data-src="https://www.youtube.com/embed/meNlOrdQJFo?autoplay=1&showinfo=0&controls=0&mute=1"data-preload data-autoplay></iframe>
+<iframe width="1440" height="646" data-src="https://www.youtube-nocookie.com/embed/meNlOrdQJFo?autoplay=1&showinfo=0&controls=0&mute=1"data-preload data-autoplay></iframe>

+Notes:

-Note: Computers are small but powerful - think about the size of the Apollo flight computer, while nowadays we have a computer with much greater processing power in our pockets, but the progress hasn't stopped - there are powerful SoCs, Systems on a Chip, which can be utilized by attackers.
+Computers are small but powerful - think about the size of the Apollo flight computer, while nowadays we have a computer with much greater processing power in our pockets, but the progress hasn't stopped - there are powerful SoCs, Systems on a Chip, which can be utilized by attackers.

 They range from devices, such as the Rubber Ducky, through to a simple USB-USB cable which looks innocuous enough, but can wreak havoc - and even exfiltrate data or allow for remote control.